-This required registration will publicize the nature of subversive or other similar activities of such foreign propagandists, so that the American people marknow those who are engaged in this country by foreign agencies to spread doctrines alien to our democratic form of government, or propaganda for the purpose of influencing American public opinion on a political question.
+This required registration will publicize the nature of subversive or other similar activities of such foreign propagandists, so that the American people may know those who are engaged in this country by foreign agencies to spread doctrines alien to our democratic form of government or propaganda for the purpose of influencing American public opinion on a political question.

-Under the terms of the bill, no foreign corporation engaged in honorable trade relations with this country will find it necessary to register, but whene ter representatives are sent here to spread by word or mouth, or 'by the written word, the ideology, the principle, and the practices o' other forms of government and the things for which they stand, then registry must be made.
+Under the terms of the bill no foreign corporation engaged in honorable trade relations with this country will find it necessary to register, but whenever representatives are sent here to spread by word of mouth, or by the written word, the ideology, the principle, and the practices of other forms of government and the things for which they stand, then registry must be made.
 All that is required is to label the sources of pernicious propaganda.

-There is nothing it the bill to offend any nation, group, or individual.
+There is nothing in the bill to offend any nation, group, or individual.
 The bill requires no registration of duly accredited diplomatic or consular officials of a foreign government who are so recognized by the Department of State of the United States.
-Likewise, will the provisions of this measure have no reference to nor include any person performing only private, nonpolitical, financial, mercantile, commercial, or other a tivity in furtherance of bona-fide trade or commerce of a foreign principal.
+Likewise will the provisions of this measure have no reference to nor include any person performing only private, nonpolitical, financial, mercantile, commercial, or other activity in furtherance of bona fide trade or commerce of a foreign principal.

 This bill does not in any way impair the right of freedom of speech, or of a free press, or other constitutional rights.
-On the other hand, this measure does rovide that an alien coming to or in the United States for propagal da purposes of a political nature, and American citizens who accept foreign political propaganda employment, shall register; and this was found necessary, in a number of cases, through the evelations of the Committee on Un-American Activities.
+On the other hand, this measure does provide that an alien coming to or in the United States for propaganda purposes of a political nature, and American citizens who accept foreign political propaganda employment, shall register; and this was found necessary, in a number of ganda employment, shall register; and this was found necessary, in a number of cases, through the revelations of the Committee on Un-American Activities.

-We believe that the spotlight of pitiless publicity will serve as a deterrent to the spread of pernicious propaganda.
-We feel that our people are entitled to know the sources of any such efforts, and the person or persons or agencies carrying on such work in the United ganda.
-Our National Food and Drug Act requires the proper labeling of various articles, and safeguards the American public in the field of health.
+We believe that the spotlight of pitiless publicity will serve as a deterrent to the spread of permicious propaganda.
+We feel that our people are entitled to know the sources of any such efforts, and the person or persons or agencies carrying on such work in the United States.

+Such propaganda is not prohibited under the proposed bill.
+The purpose of this bill is to make available to the American public, the sources that promote and pay for the spreading of such foreign propaganda.
+Our National Food and Drugs Act requires the proper labeling of various articles, and safegnards the American public in the field of health.
 This bill seeks only to do the same thing in a different field, that of political propaganda.
-Propagand efforts of such a nature are usually conducted in secrecy, which is assential to the success of these activities.
+Propaganda efforts of such a nature are usually conducted in secrety, which is essential to the success of these activities.
 The passage of this bill will force propaganda agents representing foreign agencies to come out "in the open" in their activities, or to subject themselves to the penalties provided in said bill.
-This bill does not amend or repeal existing law.